Weston, Southampton: Development

 Weston did not become part of Southampton until 1920, when it started to become more urbanised.
 A consequence was that Weston Lane was widened to cater for the motor car, demolishing two impressive stone arches built by William Chamberlayne (MP) that allowed him to cross between different parts of his Weston Grove estate unhindered by the Weston Lane.
 The arch at the upper end of Weston Lane was demolished in the early sixties and the arch at the lower end was demolished in 1948.

 In 1909, an act of Parliament required that 189 acre of land be sold to London and South Western Railway, by Tankerville Chamberlayne, for the purpose of building an enormous dry dock some 1600 ft.
 Although the land was acquired, the project didn't proceed.
 The site was subsequently sold to the Ministry of Munitions and the Rolling Mills were built instead.
 Situated directly below Weston Grove House, the Rolling Mills building obstructed the view of Southampton Water from Weston Grove House.
 The house was demolished in 1940.
 The site was subsequently used to build the Telephone Engineering Centre, in Archery Road.

 Although there is some pre-war housing in Weston Lane, near Holy Trinity Church, the bulk of Weston was built to meet the post-war demand for new housing in Southampton.

 Many of the first new homes in this area were prefabs.
 Some of those supposedly temporary buildings still exist, suitably modernised.

 Modern Weston mainly consists of housing estates and Tower blocks.
 It suffers some of the problems that are associated with this type of housing, but Hampton Towers, Havre Towers, Oslo Towers, Copenhagen Towers, Rotterdam Towers and Canberra Towers are a very distinctive landmark when approaching the port of Southampton by sea.

 Weston Shore

 Weston borders Southampton Water at a shingle beach where some 1930s beach shelters can still be seen.
 These have been repainted white.
-This is Southampton's only remaining shoreline and is a good place to observe Southampton's double high-tide.
+This is Southampton's only remaining shoreline and provides a vantage point to observe Southampton's double high-tide.

 Weston Shore draws large crowds for every cruise liner that makes its first or final trip along Southampton Water to the port of Southampton.
 It has also attracted large crowds to witness air displays over Southampton water.

 This stretch of shoreline was closed to the public and packed with troops, equipment and landing craft in the build-up to D-day and in the subsequent re-supply operations.

-A local community group called the Friends of Weston Shore carry out regular litter picks on the shore with help from members of the public.
+A community group called the Friends of Weston Shore carries out litter picks on the shore with help from members of the public.

+Weston Sailing Club is on Weston Shore, at Abbey Hill in Netley.
+The club was founded in 1952 and originally located by the Rolling Mills.
+In 1954 the Council planned to redevelop the shore, and the club was therefore moved to near the Old Seaweed Hut.
+After some delay because of council planning issues and funding, the club was granted land at Abbey Hill in 1968, and built a clubhouse there.